adicu/learn-webdev/curriculum/webdev_curriculum_part_i.md

 	$ python app.py

-If it's working, it should print the line:
+If it's working, it should print the lines:

 	* Running on http://127.0.0.1:5000/